deopurkar/deopurkar.github.io/teaching/ag/index.md

 Here is a preliminary outline of the course.
 It is undergoing changes as the class progresses, so the later weeks may not be accurate.
 I will also upload my lecture notes and the workshop handouts here.

+Here are some [practice questions](AGMidtermPractice.pdf) for the midterm.

 * Week 1: [Lecture Notes 1](AGWeek01.pdf)
   What is algebraic geometry?,
   Affine space, closed (algebraic) subsets of affine space.